 - Official transcripts for undergraduate and graduate study.
 You may order official transcripts, scan and upload them to the appropriate field.
 If official electronic transcripts are offered by your Registrar, you may send them to firstname.lastname@example.org.

-- Contact information for three references.
-Contact information for three individuals who are willing to submit recommendation letters by January 20th.
-One letter must be from the Chair of the Graduate Program of your home institution.
-After the online application is submitted, your recommenders will receive an automatic email notice with instructions about how to submit their recommendation.
+- Applicants should supply contact information from three individuals who are willing to submit recommendation letters by January 20th.
+One of these letters, from the student's advisor, thesis director, or graduate chair should explicitly confirm that the student is in good standing.
+(In the case of an undergraduate applicant, a letter from the student's major advisor will suffice.)
+After the online application is submitted, recommenders will receive an automatic email notice with instructions about how to submit their recommendation.
 NOTE: The ASCSA will never contact your recommenders directly.
 The applicant must take responsibility for asking references for submission of letters.

 - Prepare to sit for the qualifying examinations on the first Saturday of February.
 After the submission deadline, you will be contacted with further details about scheduling the exam for the first Saturday in February.